ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 If necessary, you can disable root access when the ESXi servers have a status of **Available** in the VMware Solutions console.

 You must re-enable root access for subsequent automation operations.
-For example, when you add or remove file shares, or when you install add-on services such as Zerto.
+For example, when you add or remove file shares, or when you install add-on services such as {{site.data.keyword.hpe-zerto}}.

 ## Can I use OS reload on the ESXi servers in my Automated instance?
 {: #faq_esxi-OS-reload}